-For further information on our equity investments and investment commitments, see "Note 6.
+See "Note 6.
 Cash Instruments" and "Note 13.
-Other Assets" for information about investments accounted for as equity method investments; "Note 18.
+Other Assets" for further information on our equity investments; "Note 18.
 Commitments, Contingencies and Guarantees" for information on our equity investment commitments; and "Note 22.
-Transactions with Affiliated Funds" for a description of transactions with affiliated funds, in Part II.
-Item 8 "Financial Statements and Supplementary Data" in our 2016 Form 10-K.
+Transactions with Affiliated Funds" for a description of transactions with affiliated funds, in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2017 Form 10-K.